agdc-research-trial/gdf/docs/installation/extending-odc.rst

 ---------------------

-The legacy ``postgres`` index driver uses a PostgreSQL database for all storage and retrieval, with search support by json indexes.
+The legacy ``postgres`` index driver uses a PostgreSQL database for all storage and retrieval, with search supported by json indexes.

 PostGIS Implementation
 ----------------------